-Help your group members prepare their hearts by asking a volunteer to read aloud the verses from Habakkuk below.
+Help your group members prepare their hearts by reading aloud the verses from Habakkuk below.
 Share that it's easy to let things we can see (the physical) rather than what we can't see (the spiritual) shape our worship.
 Ask the Lord to open their spiritual eyes to the worship he desires through this study in John 4.